mpv-player/mpv/DOCS/man/options.rst

 ``--term-osd-bar-chars=<string>``
     Customize the ``--term-osd-bar`` feature.
 The string is expected to consist of 5 characters (start, left space, position indicator, right space, end).
-You can use unicode characters, but note that double- width characters will not be treated correctly.
+You can use Unicode characters, but note that double- width characters will not be treated correctly.

     Default: ``[-+-]``.